 AmeriCorps Community Outreach and Education Associate

 This position is based with the Triangle Land Conservancy, based in Durham NC.
-The Triangle Land Conservancy (TLC) is a successful and respected land trust, having protected over 17, 000 acres of land in the rapidly developing Triangle region of North Carolina.
+The Triangle Land Conservancy (TLC) is an accredited successful and respected land trust, having protected over 19,000 acres of land in the rapidly developing Triangle region of North Carolina.
 TLC strives to create a healthier and more vibrant Triangle region by safeguarding clean water, protecting natural habitats, supporting local farms and food, and connecting people with nature through land protection and stewardship, catalyzing community action, and collaboration.